apify/apify-docs/sources/academy/platform/get_most_of_actors/monetizing_your_actor.md

 ## Promote your Actor {#promote-your-actor}

 Your paid Actors’ profits are directly related to the amount of paying users you have for your tool.
-So, after publishing and monetizing your software, comes a crucial step for your Actor’s success: **attracting users**.
+After publishing and monetizing your software, comes a crucial step for your Actor’s success: **attracting users**.

 Getting new users can be an art in itself, but there are **two simple steps** you can take to ensure your Actor is getting the attention it deserves.